nzaw96/PDF_tables_to_SF/README.md

 ### 5. Create External Function in Snowflake
 - Use `CREATE EXTERNAL FUNCTION` to define the external function and link it to the API integration created earlier.
+- Here's the [link](snowflake_scripts/01_configure_external_function.sql) to Snowflake script for creating API integration and External function.

 ### 6. Test the External Function
 Invoke the external function in Snowflake to verify it works as expected.